Study Abroad Program Design Grant

 Faculty grant applications are invited for international travel to support the design of St. Thomas Distinctive Study Abroad Programs. $1,500 grants are available from the Office of Study Abroad, with a matching amount will be awarded by the faculty member’s respective dean’s office, not to exceed $3,000 total.

 Ten grants are available annually, with the understanding that colleges may limit the number of awards.
-For the 2018-19 academic year, the College of Arts and Sciences will match up to five awards; the School of Education will match one award.

 - All full-time St. Thomas clinical, tenure-track or tenured faculty are eligible to apply.